 Furthermore, Holders' interests may not be fully aligned with yours, which could lead to actions that are not in your best interests.
 Because the Holders hold a majority of their economic interests in our business through BRP rather than through BRP Group, they may have conflicting interests with holders of shares of our Class A common stock.
-For example, the Holders may be in a different tax position than holders of shares of our Class A common stock.
 For example, the Holders may be in a different tax position than holders of shares of our Class A common stock, which could influence their decisions regarding whether and when BRP should dispose of assets or incur new or refinance existing indebtedness, especially in light of the existence of the Tax Receivable Agreement, and whether and when we should undergo certain changes of control for purposes of the Tax Receivable Agreement or terminate the Tax Receivable Agreement.
 In addition, the structuring of future transactions may take into consideration these tax or other considerations even where no similar benefit would accrue to holders of shares of our Class A common stock.
-Pursuant to the Bipartisan Budget Act of 2015, for tax years beginning after December 31, 2017, if the IRS makes audit adjustments to BRP's federal income tax returns, it may assess and collect any taxes (including any applicable penalties and interest) BRP's cash available for distributions to us may be substantially reduced.
+Pursuant to the Bipartisan Budget Act of 2015, for tax years beginning after December 31, 2017, if the IRS makes audit adjustments to BRP's federal income tax returns, it may assess and collect any taxes (including any applicable penalties and interest) resulting from such audit adjustment directly from BRP.
+If, as a result of any such audit adjustment, BRP is required to make payments of taxes, penalties and interest, BRP's cash available for distributions to us may be substantially reduced.
 These rules are not applicable to BRP for tax years beginning on or prior to December 31, 2017.
 In addition, the Holders' significant ownership in us and approval rights under the Stockholders Agreement may discourage someone from making a significant equity investment in us, or could discourage transactions involving a change in control, including transactions in which you as a holder of shares of our Class A common stock might otherwise receive a premium for your shares over the then-current market price.